fatihahaider/cos375project2/Partners.md

 >
 > > This programming assignment represents my own work in accordance with University regulations and the course syllabus. /s/ Ada Lovelace

+This programming assignment represents my own work in accordance with University regulations and the course syllabus.
 - /s/ Ryan Salik

+This programming assignment represents my own work in accordance with University regulations and the course syllabus.
 - /s/ Fatiha Haider

+This programming assignment represents my own work in accordance with University regulations and the course syllabus.
 - /s/ Misael Rosero